TheOdinProject/curriculum/foundations/html_css/html_foundations/working_with_text.md

 Headings are different from other HTML text elements: they are displayed larger and bolder than other text to signify that they are headings.

-<span id='different-heading-levels'>There are 6 different levels of headings starting from `<h1>` to `<h6>`.
+There are 6 different levels of headings starting from `<h1>` to `<h6>`.
 The number within a heading tag represents that heading's level.
-The largest and most important heading is h1, while h6 is the tiniest heading at the lowest level.</span>
+The largest and most important heading is h1, while h6 is the tiniest heading at the lowest level.

 Headings are defined much like paragraphs.
 For example, to create an h1 heading, we wrap our heading text in an `<h1>` tag.